Everything You Need To Know About Getting From Calgary to Banff

 Yes!
 There are several buses that travel between Calgary and Banff.
 See above for more info.

-The closest airport to Banff is the Calgary International Airport (YYC), which is about 120km away (75 miles).
+The closest international airport to Banff is the Calgary International Airport (YYC), which is about 120km away (75 miles).
 Almost everyone flies into Calgary than takes ground transportation of some sort to Banff.

 If you have any suggestions on something else to include, or other information I might have missed, please drop it below! thanks.